 The World Monologue Games is the brainchild of Australia-based Pete Maliki.
 This annual global event sees thousands of performers from scores of countries participate in an epic acting competition and virtual showcase.
 They welcome participants, fans, sponsors, volunteers and judges from every country in the world, and in all languages.
 Yes, monologues do not have to be in English.

-I have taken part in the WMG in 2020, with a monologue from Arthur Miller's A View From the Bridge as Eddie Carbone.
+I have taken part in the WMG since 2020, in that year with a monologue from Arthur Miller's A View From the Bridge as Eddie Carbone.
 I ended up ranking 30th in a field of hundreds world-wide, and first amongst the performers from Israel.

 In 2021, I submitted several monologues, and two performances of the same monologue were chosen to compete in the regional finals: Doug Larson's Flowers in the Desert, one performance in the original English, and an additional performance in Hebrew (my translation).
 This is the only monologue in WMG in Hebrew that qualified for the finals.
 This site will be updated regarding the status of these in the competition.